mcfnord/hc22/README.md

 # Hexagonal Chess

-This contains server code, a text-based client, and a draft of an AI player.
+This contains server code, a text-based client, and a draft of an AI player (after I migrate it from hc or hc_archive).

 ## Winning